psmb/Sfi.Grid/README.md

 This is a very basic implementation of Foundation Grid for use with TYPO3 Neos.

-TypoScrip is included automatically.
-Foundation itself is not included with the package!`
+TypoScript is included automatically.
+Foundation itself is not included with the package!